AkshayAkkalagari/Firebase-Contact-App/README.md

 In this project I have made a Contact App using Firebase which is a NoSQL database.
-I have used "Formik" for forms and "YUP" for forms validation.
+I have used "React-hook-form" for forms validation.

 In this App we can add, Update and Delete a contact which will also be reflected in the database.